knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="getvideocomments"></a>
 # **GetVideoComments**
-> ModelPageResourceCommentResource GetVideoComments (int? videoId, int? size, int? page)
+> PageResourceCommentResource GetVideoComments (int? videoId, int? size, int? page)

 Returns a page of comments for a video